 The exception to recipe use is if you copied my entire post, word for word, and put it on your site or Facebook page or in an ebook pretending you wrote it.
 Using my photos to represent your product is not okay either.
 That kind of content theft isn’t cool and it’s also against copyright laws.
 I know most people know this already, but it’s still good to mention it for those who don’t.

 You also shouldn’t make it appear that I endorse your products or include my name with them.
-I don’t feel comfortable doing that for anything that I didn’t directly make, with my own hands.
+I don’t feel comfortable doing that for anything that I didn’t directly make with my own hands.